 Did the MPO use the latest UPWP Budget Table template provided by the Central Office for task budget tables, which includes a location to show do-obligated funds?
-No was not provided but the latest UPWP Budget Table is now included for the final UPWP.
+No at the time of the preliminary submitted, the latest UPWP Budget Table was not provided but the latest UPWP Budget Table is now included for the final UPWP.

 If the MPO did not use the latest UPWP Budget Table template, did the MPO show de-obligated funds by source somewhere else in the UPWP?
-No at the time of the profilm many submitted, the latest UPWP Budget Table was not provided but the latest UPWP Budget Table is now included for the final UPWP.
+No at the time of the preliminary submittal, the latest UPWP Budget Table was not provided but the atest UPWP Budget Table is now included for the final UPWP.